jenwilhelm/illustrated_weather/README.md

 ## Pseudo-code step suggestions:

 1. Get html/css/jquery files all set up and working (blank page to start)
-2. Use javascript/jquery and the html5 geolocation api asking for and returning a location in the console by `console.log`ing (lat/long) when a user visits the page
+2. Use javascript/jquery and the html5 geolocation api to ask for and return a location in the console by `console.log`ing (lat/long) when a user visits the page
 3. Use that location and pass it to a weather api to get back some weather (using jQuery's `$.ajax` method). `console.log` that to the console (still blank webpage at this point)
-4. Create a blank div in the html called `<div id="weather"></div>` or something
+4. Create a blank div in the html called `<div id="weather"></div>` or something to that effect
-5. Insert the location and current temperature into that div (Example: 89*, Las Vegas NV)
+5. Insert the location and current temperature into that div (see mockup below)
-6. Once Jen gives you images, insert appropriate classnames into the html based on the temp (technically you can do this before you have the images, they just won't show).
-Example below.
+6. Once I give you images, insert appropriate classnames into the html based on the temperature (technically you can do this before you have the images, they just won't show).
+Code example below.
-7. Figure out what to name the app, get adomain, add it to hosting, thow this puppy on the web.
+7. Figure out what to name the app, get a domain, add it to hosting, then thow this puppy on the web.

 `<body class="sunnySky sunnyCity>`